-Dominique advises for the France & Ireland programs
+Dominique advises for the USAC programs in France.

 I feel like I was born to study abroad.
 I was born in France, and since my family was living there at the time they all speak French to some degree.
 None of us are perfectly fluent so it makes for some pretty funny conversations sometimes.
 Studying abroad also runs in the family.
 My mother and all my siblings have studied abroad.
 So I knew from a young age that I was destined to study abroad in France at some point.

 Where did you study abroad?

 My first study abroad was a during my Junior year of high school in Strasbourg, France.
 I did a gap year between high school and college in Canberra, Australia.
 During my undergrad, I studied abroad with USAC twice: a ‘spring’ semester in Melbourne, Australia and then later on a spring semester in Pau, France.

 What is your favorite memory from your time abroad?